department-of-veterans-affairs/va.gov-team/products/education-careers/stem/research/wizard-update/prototype-phase/prototype-research-plan.md

 #### What testing and recording tools do we need to run the research sessions?

-Usability test sessions will be recorded via TBD (WebEx, Zoom, or GoToMeeting)
+Usability test sessions will be recorded via Zoom.

 In-person notes will be taken by hand and/or on a computer.